 If this course is approved and is at N.C.
 State University or the University of North Carolina, the student will need to complete an Inter-Institutional form obtained from the MEM program office.

 Is Duke's MEM program a STEM degree?

 Yes, the MEM Program is STEM-designated degree program.
-You can apply for OPT for 12 months and then apply for a 17 month STEM extension so that would be 29 months total.
 If you would like more information, please visit visaservices.duke.edu.